nicolossus/IN4200/IN4200_HE1_15244/README.md

   - Test program.
 Contains procedures for unit testing all implemented functions.

 - **``benchmark.c``**:
   - Benchmark program.
 Contains procedures for benchmarking all implemented functions.
+The performance metric is the runtime, which is averaged over *Nrep* number of function call repetitions.

 - **``benchmark_automation.py``**:
   - Program that automates the benchmarking and produces plots of the time usage as a function of varying number of threads for selected web graphs.
 Run with ``python3 benchmark_automation.py``.